Cornell-MAE-UG/fa25-portfolio-alexmfaz/_projects/10-3-25-Linear-Actuator.md

 title: Linear Actuator Design
 description: Design using a linear actuator to lift a beam with a weight on one end.
 technologies: []
-image: /assets/images/LinearActuator-design.pdf
+image: /assets/images/LinearActuator-design_page.jpg
 ---

-This is a design to lift a weight on top of a plank using a linear actuator.
+This is the design to lift a weight on top of a plank using a linear actuator.